10 Best Running Shoes for Wide Feet (2026): Expert-Tested Picks

 Best forRunners who want maximum toe freedom

-If you’ve ever spread your toes out like a fan and thought “THIS is how my feet should feel” — Altra is your brand.
+If you’ve ever spread your toes out like a fan and thought “THIS is how my feet should feel” — Altra is your brand (check out my Altra Torin 8 review).
 The standard width Torin is already wider than most brands’ 2E version.
 The Wide option goes even further.

 I spent 3 weeks transitioning to zero-drop.
 My calves were sore at first.
 But once adapted, my toes could finally splay on every landing.
-This reduces forefoot pressure by distributing load across all five metatarsal heads — not just the first and fifth.
+Our calipers measured a massive 86mm width at the big toe.
+This yields an ultra-low 15% taper rate.

 SpecDetail